-A dramatic riverside setting, a ruined abbey and miles of woodland walks in the heart of the Yorkshire Dales.
-We had arrived at Bolton Priory, a historic site by the River Wharfe, after a long and varied riverside walk from Ilkley.
+A dramatic riverside setting, an ancient abbey and miles of woodland walks in the heart of the Yorkshire Dales.
+I had arrived at the ruins of Bolton Priory, a historic site by the River Wharfe, after a long and varied riverside walk from Ilkley.

 Today the ruins sit peacefully by the river, with sheep grazing contentedly on the grass.
 The abbey church was spared during the Dissolution and was allowed to remain as a parish church.
 It continues to serve the local community and is open to visitors.

-We were passing through on The Dales Way, a 78 mile trail through some of England’s most dramatic countryside.
-Our path followed the river past the Priory and into the woodlands beyond.
-We crossed the river by the bridge, not liking the look of the stepping stones below!
+I was passing through on The Dales Way, a 78 mile trail through some of England’s most dramatic countryside.
+My path followed the river past the Priory and into the woodlands beyond.
+I crossed the river by the bridge, not liking the look of the stepping stones below!

 The whole of the Priory and the woodlands are now owned by the Duke of Devonshire’s Chatsworth Estate.
 They include more than 80 miles of footpaths, but I only had time to note the children’s Welly Walk (an adventure trail) and the ominous sounding Valley of Desolation (site of a great storm and now a nature trail) before heading up to Strid Wood.

 The Strid is a place where the River Wharfe becomes very narrow and the water very fast.
 There are warning signs everywhere telling people not to try to jump from one side to the other.
 I wasn’t even tempted to jump, but I did climb carefully over the slippery rocks to photograph the water.

 Rather confusingly, Bolton Priory is just outside the village known as Bolton Abbey.
 It is on the edge of the Yorkshire Dales National Park, just off the A59 between Harrogate and Skipton.
 The village is on a number of bus routes, and the nearest railway stations are Skipton and Ilkley (both 10 km away).